Sunday, May 12, 2024

 Image from https://theartsdesk.com/theatre/seagull-lyric-hammersmith-review-%E2%80%93-lesley-sharps-irina-sex-addict

-The ending still struck me as an anticlimax, even as I was more engaged by the proceedings.
+The ending still struck me as an anticlimax, even while I was more engaged by the proceedings.
 I had forgotten that Treplev enjoys some professional success as a writer between Acts III and IV, and how his relationship with Nina is reestablished in the play’s tragic conclusion.
 I found myself caring when the two were reunited, hoping something positive might occur even as I knew it would not.

 There is nothing sportive to be found in the play.
 Nina gives a powerful speech of hope and endurance, but more for the sense that she is kidding herself.
 She may struggle making it as an actress in provincial productions, but at least her motives are more authentic than Arkadina’s!